Lesson Plan - Get It!

 During erosion, sediments are moved from one location to another by natural forces such as water, wind, and ice.
-Sediments can be moved by ocean tides, blown about by wind, and rolled down a mountainside by melting glaciers.
+Ocean tides can move sediments, blown about by wind, and rolled down a mountainside by melting glaciers.

-Once erosion has occurred, do sediments keep moving continuously?
-No; eventually the sediments stop moving.
+No; eventually, the sediments stop moving.
 When this happens, deposition has occurred.